oracle-livelabs/developer/dev-ai-app-dev-finance/codingbasics/codingbasics.md

 As a developer at Seer Holdings, you've just built the foundation for a GenAI-powered loan approval system.
 We learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle AI Database's new features.
 You learned how to user the `cursor` object to execute SQL queries.
 Using the `cursor` object, you created a **JSON Duality View** and you even used some JSON functions to query documents using SQL syntax.
 Then, you also learned how to connect to the database using `pymongo` and retrieve data from a table in the database using **MongoDB syntax**.
 You created functions to update the **JSON Duality View** and you learned how these updates are also reflected in the underlying relational database tables.

 This architecture eliminates the need for duplicating data across platforms and simplifies how developers build AI-ready applications.
-Whether you're calling SQL, working with JSON, or speaking Mongo, you're always working with a single source of truth inside the Oracle Database.
+Whether you're calling SQL, working with JSON, or speaking Mongo, you're always working with a single source of truth inside the Oracle AI Database.

 In the next lab, you'll build on this foundation to implement Retrieval-Augmented Generation (RAG), create vector embeddings, and generate personalized loan recommendations with Oracle AI Database and OCI Generative AI.

 ## Acknowledgements
-* **Authors** - Linda Foinding, Kevin Lazarz
+* **Authors** - Linda Foinding
-* **Contributors** - Francis Regalado, Kamryn Vinson
+* **Contributors** - Francis Regalado
-* **Last Updated By/Date** - Kamryn Vinson, April 2025
+* **Last Updated By/Date** - Linda Foinding, October 2025